sloth-ci/sloth-ci/docs/ref/app-config.rst

 Although you can :ref:`trigger <cli-trigger>` app's actions manually, Sloth CI's true strength is to run actions automatically, e.g. when you push to GitHub.

 A service that sends the trigger events is called a *provider*.
-To work with a certain provider, Sloth CI must have a matching :doc:`validator <validators>` installed.
+To work with a certain provider, Sloth CI must have a matching :doc:`validator <../validators>` installed.
 The ``provider`` param in an app config actually points to the matching *validator*.

-:doc:`See available validators and their params → <validators>`
+:doc:`See available validators and their params → <../validators>`

 .. tip:: To make the app triggerable only manually, just skip the whole ``provider`` section.